 Based on the answers to the WGS, the Alumni Board will decide to continue providing financial and logistical support to each group, or whether those funds should rather be reallocated to other value activities for our network.
 This could also mean that the current Facebook group and listing in the alumni website for a certain location could be discontinued if we conclude that such community has become inactive or has no Local Rep for a long time.

 The WGS will also become the primary source to periodically update our list of current Local Reps and recruit new ones.
 It will be available all year round in our website to be filled out by any member of our community who wants to propose the creation of a new local- or activity-based Working Group within the EIT Digital Alumni.
 The Alumni Board will review every Working Group application and will be happy to support new projects aligned with the vision and mission of our community without geographical boundaries.

 Finally, some practical matters...

 The first WGS shall be completed and submitted back no later than December 15th, 2019.
-Based on the results, the Alumni Board will decide who gets invited to our next Local Reps Gathering in early 2020 (between Jan-Mar) in a location to be confirmed later, in order to discuss and define the Working Groups strategy and operational plan for the following two years.
+Based on the results, the Alumni Board will decide who gets invited to our next Local Reps Gathering in February 2020, in order to discuss and define the Working Groups strategy and operational plan for the following two years.